 Because of its central location, the Coconut Coast is the best area to stay on Kauai if you want to sample everything the island has to offer.
 This is also Kauai’s busiest and most developed region, athough it doesn’t even approach Oahu’s hustle and bustle (see our beginner’s guide to exploring Oahu and our local's guide to the best of the island), and it’s here that you’ll find Kauai’s best shopping and widest selection of accommodations.

 And while the Coconut Coast’s beaches aren’t as popular as the South Side’s or as scenic as the North Shore’s, they offer the best opportunity for cultural immersion since these beaches are local favorites.
 Even better, you’ll find plenty of authentic dining options here that won’t break the bank (or check out our Hawai‘i foodie's guide if you’re in the mood to sample a more luxurious menu).
-Either way, a Fora Advisor has the lowdown on all the best gastronomic adventures.
+Either way, book your trip with Fora to access all the best gastronomic adventures.

 4. The West Side: the best area to stay on Kauai for adventure